-Research in relation to the impacts of climate change on WH Properties will be linked to a clear course of follow-up action.
+Research in relation to the impacts of climate change on World Heritage properties will be linked to a clear course of follow-up action, including awareness raising.
 In particular the following will be ensured:

 - Research results will be translated into practical tools that can assist managers in developing their adaptive management responses.
-Both scientists and managers will be made more aware of existing data relevant to this topic.
-Options for the creation of a clearing-house mechanism of best-practice case studies on climate change, either separately or linked to similar mechanisms, such as those under the UNFCCC, CBD, UNCCD, or CMS will be investigated. - 2.
-Problems being experienced by managers will be clearly translated into research questions to ensure that gaps in knowledge are identified and are used to inform the development of relevant research programmes and translation of such research into useful guidelines and protocols for best practice. - 3.
+Options for the creation of a clearing-house mechanism of best-practice case studies on climate change, either separately or linked to similar mechanisms, such as those under the UNFCCC, CBD, UNCCD, or CMS will be investigated. - Problems being experienced by managers will be clearly translated into research questions to ensure that gaps in knowledge are identified and are used to inform the development of relevant research programmes and translation of such research into useful guidelines and protocols for best practice. - 3.
 The World Heritage Committee will influence and inform international research programmes of the information needs of World Heritage properties.
 The World Heritage Centre and Advisory Bodies will work with and seek to influence organisations that fund research to invest in research relating to climate change impacts on World Heritage properties.